Vector Theory of Gravity: Basic gravitational experiments

-The calculations of adjustment a perihelion and angle of deflection of light in gravitation field comfortable to conduct the Runge - Lenz vector with use.
-For the first time Runge - Lenz vector for calculation the adjustments of the General theory of relativity there was aplying in work \cite{4}.
+where the velocity $\vec v=r\frac{d\psi}{dt}$ is expressed in terms of the angular moment $J=mr^2\frac{d\psi}{dt}$, and $\psi$ is the angle; $M=m_1$, $m=m_2$.
+It is convenient to calculate the perihelion shift and the light deflection in a gravitation field using the Runge–Lenz vector.
+For the first time this vector was used for calculating the general-relativity corrections in \cite{4}.

-where $\vec e_r$ - a unit vector in the r - direction.
-The derivative on time from Runge - Lenz vector:
+where $\vec e_r$ -is a unit vector in the $r$ - direction.
+The time derivative of the Runge-Lenz vector is